Fibonacci heap

-Using Fibonacci heaps for priority queues improves the asymptotic running time of important algorithms, such as Dijkstra's algorithm for computing the shortest path between two nodes in a graph, compared to the same algorithm using other slower priority queue data structures.
+Using Fibonacci heaps improves the asymptotic running time of algorithms which utilize priority queues.
+For example, Dijkstra's algorithm and Prim's algorithm can be made to run in $O(|E|+|V|\log|V|)$ time.

 Structure

 A Fibonacci heap is a collection of trees satisfying the minimum-heap property, that is, the key of a child is always greater than or equal to the key of the parent.
 This implies that the minimum key is always at the root of one of the trees.
 Compared with binomial heaps, the structure of a Fibonacci heap is more flexible.
 The trees do not have a prescribed shape and in the extreme case the heap can have every element in a separate tree.
 This flexibility allows some operations to be executed in a lazy manner, postponing the work for later operations.
 For example, merging heaps is done simply by concatenating the two lists of trees, and operation decrease key sometimes cuts a node from its parent and forms a new tree.